 - Managed hosting.
 Cloudways offers a choice of various web applications on their platform.
 Whilst we use WordPress, and this review is based on using Cloudways for WordPress hosting, we could also use Cloudways to run a number of other applications like Laraval, Drupal, Joomla or Prestashop should we choose.

 - Managed WordPress hosting.
-Those of you running, or looking to run a WordPress site, then you will likely use Cloudways managed WordPress hosting.
+Those of you running, or looking to run a WordPress site, will likely use Cloudways managed WordPress hosting.
 What this means is that you don’t need to worry about the server itself or the software on the server.
 Cloudways manages that for you.
 All you have to do is the website management (design, plugins etc), as well as creating content.

 - Choice of providers.
 You can pick from a range of VPS services to pick the one that best suits your budget and audience location